skilesare/immortality/a_new_constitution/article-i---commentary.md

 _The Senate shall be composed of Senators from each State; Three senators from states with total geographically elected inhabitants greater than 1/50th of the total Accounted Citizenship, Two senators from states with total geographically elected inhabitants greater than 1/500th and less than 1/50th of the total Accounted Citizenship, and 1 Senator from states with total geographically elected inhabitants less than 1/500th of the total Accounted Citizenship._

-This calculation maintins some of the 'equal representation' concepts of the senate, but applies a common sense order of magnitude exception.
+This calculation maintains some of the 'equal representation' concepts of the senate, but applies a common sense order of magnitude exception.
 If you have more than 1/50th of the population in your state, you get three senators.
 If your state is less than 1/50th of the whole population you drop to 2 senators.
 If you are less than 1/500th you only get one senator.
 This will keep very small states from trying to join the republic.

 According to current populations only Vermont and Wyoming have a sparse enough population to drop to 1 Senator.